onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

-    The xNF Package **MUST** include a run list of roles/cookbooks/recipes, for each supported xNF action, that will perform the desired xNF action in its entirety as specified by ONAP (see Section 7.c, ONAP Controller APIs and Behavior, for list of xNF actions and requirements), when triggered by a chef-client run list in JSON file.
+    The xNF Package **MUST** include a run list of roles/cookbooks/recipes, for each supported xNF action, that will perform the desired xNF action in its entirety as specified by ONAP (see Section 7.c, APPC/SDN-C APIs and Behavior, for list of xNF actions and requirements), when triggered by a chef-client run list in JSON file.